 Labour has always been the party of animal welfare, from banning foxhunting and fur farms in the UK to introducing our landmark Animal Welfare Act 2006.
 Our 50-point animal welfare plan, unveiled earlier this year, offers a comprehensive and ambitious set of proposals for advancing animal welfare standards, based on the latest science and understanding.
 Animal welfare policy must be taken seriously, must be comprehensive and must never be based on just a campaign of the month.
 As hon.
 Members will know, the Conservative party made promises to ban the ivory trade in its 2010 and 2015 manifestos.
 After it failed to act, the pledge was then quietly dropped from its 2017 manifesto.
 I am proud that Labour’s last manifesto called for a ban on ivory sales, and I am pleased that the Government have finally chosen to follow suit.

 I very much welcome the Bill.
 Does my hon.
 Friend share my surprise that the Government have managed to introduce this 40-page Bill in a very busy parliamentary timetable but still have not found time to finalise legislation to ban wild animals in circuses?
 This week we have seen Slovakia become the latest country to introduce such a ban.
 The Wild Animals in Circuses Bill has been through prelegislative scrutiny, and it has been kicking around for years.
 It is a very short Bill.
-Why cannot we do it now?
+Why cannot we pass it now?

 I agree wholeheartedly with my hon.
 Friend.
 I would be pleased if the Secretary of State could announce when the Government will be banning wild animals in circuses.
 I am a sponsor of the Wild Animals in Circuses Bill, promoted by the hon.
 Member for Copeland (Trudy Harrison), and it would be extremely helpful if the Secretary of State could bring it forward.